Textualize/rich/docs/assignment3/report.md

 ## Self-assessment: Way of working

-Current state according to the Essence standard: ...

-Was the self-assessment unanimous?
-Any doubts about certain items?

-How have you improved so far?

-Where is potential for improvement?
+Current state according to the Essence standard: **In Use**, all checklist items are met (practices and tools used for real work, regularly inspected, adapted to context, supported by the team, feedback procedures in place, and they support communication).
+We improved since the first assignment; the second assignment had the best coordination.
+For this third assignment, the tight time frame made it harder to coordinate and split tasks, so better upfront planning is our main area for improvement.

 ## Overall experience